DocsSession ReplayiOS (Beta)

 Session Replay Config

 Upon initialization you can provide a SessionReplayConfig object to specify the configuration.
-Currently, there are only two config options:
+Currently, there are only three config options:

 wifiOnly - when set to true replay events will only be flushed to the server when the device has a WiFi connection, if there is no WiFi, flushes are skipped and the events remain in the in-memory queue until WiFi is restored (or until the queue reaches its limit and the oldest events are evicted to make room for newer events).
 When set to false replay events will be flushed with any network connection, including cellular. - Default: true